entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/installation/azure-kubernetes-service/azure-install.md

 19. Select `Create`
 20. Wait for your cluster to initialize.
 This may take a few minutes.

+Note: A different storage class can be configured by following [these instructions](../google-cloud-platform/gke-install.md#appendix-a-configuring-clustered-storage).

 ### Deploy NGINX Ingress Controller

 1. Navigate to your cluster by clicking `Go to Resource` from the results page or by the top navigation `Home - Kubernetes service` and clicking on your cluster.